 • Non-U.S. Stockholders: Except as otherwise described in our registration statement and amendments thereto, non-U.S. stockholders (as defined therein) generally should not be subject to U.S. tax on the receipt of the ARCC consideration, the make-up dividend amount and the Mortgage Manager consideration.
 Because of the uncertainty regarding the tax consequences of the receipt of the Ares Capital Management consideration, ARCC, Ares Capital Management and Computershare (as ARCC’s transfer agent), and any other applicable withholding agent, intend to withhold U.S. federal income tax at a rate of 30% (or such lower rate specified by an applicable income tax treaty, provided the non-U.S. stockholder furnishes the applicable forms or documents certifying qualification for the lower treaty rate) from the Ares Capital Management consideration received by a non-U.S. stockholder.

-• As promptly as practicable after the effective time, but in any event within two business days, the exchange agent mailed to each record holder of ACAS common stock a letter of transmittal and instructions for use in effecting the surrender of certificate(s) or book-entry shares in exchange for the merger consideration and, without interest, cash instead of fractional shares and any dividends or other distributions declared after the effective time with respect to shares of ARCC common stock.
+• The exchange agent mailed to each record holder of ACAS common stock a letter of transmittal and instructions for use in effecting the surrender of certificate(s) or book-entry shares in exchange for the merger consideration and, without interest, cash instead of fractional shares and any dividends or other distributions declared after the effective time with respect to shares of ARCC common stock.
 Delivery was effected, and risk of loss and title to certificate(s) and book-entry shares only passed, upon delivery of such certificate(s) (or affidavits of loss in lieu of such certificate(s)) or book-entry shares to the exchange agent in the manner set forth in such letter of transmittal and instructions.

 • If a certificate for ACAS common stock had been lost, stolen or destroyed, upon the making of an affidavit by such holder and, if required by ARCC, the posting of a bond in such amount as ARCC may determine is reasonably necessary as indemnity, the exchange agent will issue in exchange for such lost, stolen or destroyed certificate the merger consideration and, without interest, cash instead of fractional shares and any dividends or other distributions declared after the effective time with respect to shares of ARCC common stock.